BrandonQ3/Elk-Stack-Project-1/README.md

 Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Where do you copy it? filebeat-playbook.yml etc/ansible/roles
 - Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ /etc/ansible/hosts when configuring the filebeat.yml file you need to designate the Private IP of the Elk-Server in lines of the .yml file.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on? /etc/ansible/hosts when configuring the filebeat.yml file YT^ou need to designate the Private IP of the Elk-Server in nano of the .yml file.
-- Which URL do you navigate to in order to check that the ELK server is running?
-Public IP:5601
+- Which URL do you navigate to in order to check that the ELK server is running? http://Public IP:5601/app/kibana

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.